 In an effort to encourage parent and community support, and help to promote a better understanding of dyslexia and other language-based learning disabilities, we are hosting a special open house event at

 Wellington-Alexander Center on Thursday, April 26, from 5:00p – 7:00p.
-This event will include an interactive “Fuzzy Phonemes” Dyslexia Simulation, presentations with research data and information about dyslexia and the success of our intervention program, opportunities to meet other parents and professionals in the dyslexia community, and a quick tour of our facility.
+This event will include an interactive “Fuzzy Phonemes” Dyslexia Simulation Which are presentations with research data and information about dyslexia and the success of our intervention program.
+Also includes opportunities to meet other parents and professionals in the dyslexia community, and a quick tour of our facility.
 We will be serving light snacks and beverages.

 We are honored to follow the vision of Fred J. Wellington, Dr. Ann Alexander’s dyslexic father.
-His wish was that more children could get the treatment they needed for dyslexia, and that the community could have resources to identify and support young children before full-blown struggles ensued.
+His wish was that more children could get the treatment they needed.
+The community could have resources to identify and support young children before full-blown struggles ensued.

 From the bottom of our hearts, we thank you for helping us to carry that noble dream into the future.